University of Wisconsin – Milwaukee

 Duane Carter leads SCB’s research and work in the areas of sustainability and building performance, including consulting with project teams to set sustainability and performance goals and assess appropriate strategies.
 Duane has built SCB’s capabilities with in-house building simulation and analysis, including conceptual energy modeling and daylighting analysis, allowing SCB’s designers to quickly and economically study the performance impacts of early design decisions.
 Duane also manages the LEED certification process and leads SCB’s research groups on various topics such as healthy materials and building bike infrastructure.

-Duane is the Board Chair for Foresight Design, a small but influential nonprofit that provides education and community building for sustainable transformation in the Midwest, and a past board member of the Griffin Theatre.
-He is a proud resident of the Bowmanville neighborhood in Chicago, where he resides with his wife and two children.
-He is a frequent speaker on sustainable design and building performance assessment, and is a member of the AIA.
+Duane is the Board Chair for Foresight Design, a non-profit that provides education and community building for sustainable transformation in the Midwest, and is a past board member of the Griffin Theatre.
+He is a frequent speaker on sustainable design and building performance assessment at national conferences, and is a member of the American Institute of Architects (AIA).
 Duane received his Bachelor of Architecture from the University of Oklahoma and his Master of Architecture from the University of Wisconsin, Milwaukee.